Screaming Crying Throwing Up? What Stan Culture Does To Your Brain

 Crowds are completely different.
 The feeling in a crowd is known as collective effervescence, a phrase that really evokes what it feels like to be in a huge group that's united in focus.
 Everyone is sharing the passion and euphoria that you’re experiencing and you’re permitted to jump and scream and cry (though throwing things at artists clearly steps over the line).

-This behavior may look bizarre and obsessive from the outside but it all (mostly) falls within the normal parameters of human behavior.
+This behaviour may look bizarre and obsessive from the outside but it all (mostly) falls within the normal parameters of human behaviour.
 It just needs to be set in the context of what that figure means to the fan — more often than not, they’re not just an artist.
 They are often also a role model.

 Advertisement